 There are no new cases of COVID-19 to report in the community in New Zealand today.

-There is 1 new case to report in a recent returnee in a managed isolation facility since the Ministry’s last update yesterday.
+There is one historical case to report in a recent returnee in our managed isolation facilities, since the Ministry’s last update yesterday.

 The seven-day rolling average of new cases detected at the border is two.